Internal Governing Policies

 Sexual harassment is unwelcome conduct of a sexual nature, which encompasses a wide range of conduct including sexual violence.
 Such conduct becomes a form of illegal sex discrimination when the unwelcome conduct of a sexual nature is so severe or pervasive that it affects an individual's employment or student’s academic status; unreasonably interferes with an individual's work performance or student’s academic experience; or creates an intimidating, hostile, or offensive work or educational environment.
 However, complaints can and should be filed before harassment reaches an intolerable level.
 The university can and will address inappropriate behaviors even if those behaviors are not yet severe or pervasive.

 Sexual harassment may consist of a variety of behaviors including, but not limited to, subtle pressures for sexual activity, inappropriate touching or gestures, offensive or inappropriate language or jokes (including electronic content), demands for sexual favors, cyber-bullying, stalking, or sexual violence.
 A single incident may constitute harassment or it may be a series of unwelcome behaviors.
-Illegal sexual harassment may be directed at someone of the same sex or opposite sex.
+Such conduct directed at someone of the same or opposite sex, including conduct based on sexual orientation or gender identity, is prohibited by this policy.

 Beyond vigorous campus enforcement of harassment and discrimination laws, members of the university community have established high professional and ethical standards pertaining to consensual romantic/sexual relationships that address the issues of conflict of interest, abuse of power differential, and breach of professional conduct obligations.
 See IGP #11 Conflicts of Interest in Employment and IGP #11.1 Consensual Relations.